Amplifying Feedback

 James Lovelock (“The Revenge of Gaia”: 2006: page 35) writes that the observed rate of global warming is a grave concern.
 This rate suggests that no global climate dynamic will effectively resist the current warming and limit temperature increases, thereby keeping the environment safe for life as we know it.

 Lovelock points out that the levels of methane and CO2 in the atmosphere in 2006 were comparable to those caused by natural releases of these gases fifty-five million years ago.
-At this time, temperatures rose between 5 and 8 degrees Celsius, with consequences that lasted approximately 200,000 years.
+At this time, temperatures rose by 5 to 8 degrees Celsius, with consequences that lasted for approximately 200,000 years.

 There is no evidence of a climate dynamic emerging to limit temperature increases.